rust-project-primer/book/src/ecosystem/logging.md

   propagation through several services.

 The Rust ecosystem has centred around three crates which are used for logging.
-These vary in terms of their intended use-case, and to some extend can even be mixed through interop libraries.
+These vary in terms of their intended use-case, and to some extent can even be mixed through interop libraries.
 In the next sections, we will discuss each of them and finally show some ways to mix-and-match them.

-For your Rust project, it makes sense to think about what you want our of your logging system and choose the right kind of logging infrastructure.
+For your Rust project, it makes sense to think about what you want out of your logging system and choose the right kind of logging infrastructure.
 Part of the consideration should also be what other libraries or frameworks you are using, because many of them come with logging support built-in that you can enable.
 For